kingpinzs/awesome-mcp-gateways/README.md

 A list of awesome MCP Gateway Products.
 [Open a pull request](https://github.com/e2b-dev/awesome-mcp-gateways/pulls) to contribute.

+> [!NOTE]
+> We're not accepting any crypto of finance-related entries at the time.

 ## Open-source MCP Gateways

 200 stars and 2 contributors or more.